Life amid the ruins of QAnon: ‘I wanted my family back’

 [QAnon reshaped Trump’s party and radicalized believers]

 To protect his family’s anonymity, The Washington Post is only using Tyler’s first name.
-In an email, she blamed her son for the tension in the house, writing that he was disrespectful and refused to look for work after leaving his job earlier this year.
+In an email, his mother blamed her son for the tension in the house, writing that he was disrespectful and refused to look for work after leaving his job earlier this year.
 She added that she “never even heard of Qanon until very recently” and doesn’t “follow it,” but declined to discuss why she had begun purchasing survival gear and whether she believed Trump would return to the White House in March.
 “My beliefs about Trump are actually none of your business,” she wrote.

 Tyler said he and his mother discussed QAnon one time; a bizarre conversation in which his mother insisted that QAnon prophecies were the product of artificial intelligence.
 He described an atmosphere of growing conspiracy and fear that pervaded his home.
 “It started a month before the election,” Tyler said in an interview, “and it kept growing until it felt like she was preaching the Bible to me.”